evgenyneu/evgenii.com/blog/_posts/2015-04-04-testing-activity-in-android-studio-tutorial-part-3.md

 Run the test and notice how `testGreet` fails.
 We can find the following in the Run tool window:

 1. Failure reason: `expected:<[Hello, Jake!]> but was:<[]>`
-1. Failure location: `MainActivityTests.java:49`.
+1. Failure location: `MainActivityTests.java`.

 ![Run tests and fail](/image/blog/2015-04-05-testing-activity-in-android-studio-tutorial-part-3/0400_run_test_failed.png)

-Click on failure location link and it will bring us to this line in the **MainActivityTests** file:
+Click on failure location link (MainActivityTests.java) and it will bring us to this line in the **MainActivityTests** file:

 ```Java
 assertEquals("Hello, Jake!", actualText);